top of page

 Client Overview

-League 22 is a creative experiential marketing agency known for producing culturally-centered campaigns and activations for brands like Nike, Essence, and CultureCon.
+League Twenty Two is a creative experiential marketing agency known for producing culturally-centered campaigns and activations for brands like Nike, Essence, and CultureCon.
 With 7–8 full-time W2 employees and 10–15 contractors, they were growing fast and needed more structure in place to manage their operations effectively.

 Kenley, the Senior Operations Manager, followed The Digital Jane and reached out after her recent promotion.
 She was looking for support in refining their internal systems, especially talent management.